Puerto Ricans, upset at botched primary, demand answers - Up News Info

+Puerto Ricans demanded answers Monday after botched primaries forced officials to reschedule voting at centres lacking ballots, an unprecedented decision being called a blow to the U.S. territory’s democracy.

+The island’s elections commission remained silent as anger and embarrassment spread across Puerto Rico one day after hundreds of voters were turned away from shuttered centres that for unknown reasons received ballots several hours late or never received them at all.

-It was the first primaries have been halted and led many to worry that it has cracked Puerto Ricans’ confidence in their government and could affect the outcome of upcoming November general elections on an island with a voter participation rate of nearly 70%.
+It was the first primaries have been halted, and led many to worry that it has cracked Puerto Ricans’ confidence in their government and could affect the outcome of the November general elections on an island with a voter participation rate of nearly 70 per cent.

 “That scar will never leave Puerto Rico,” said political analyst Domingo Emanuelli.
 “It was a hold-up of the country’s democracy.”

+On Monday, Carlos Mendez, president of the island’s House of Representatives, demanded that the commission release the results of the nearly 60 out of 110 precincts where voting was able to take place on Sunday.

-Gov. Wanda Vázquez and other officials from Puerto Rico’s two main parties demanded the resignation of Juan Ernesto Dávila, president of the election commission.
+Gov. Wanda Vazquez Garced and other officials from Puerto Rico’s two main parties have demanded the resignation of Juan Ernesto Davila, president of the election commission.
 He declined comment via a spokeswoman but told NotiUno radio station that he would resign once the primaries are over, saying it would be irresponsible to step down before that.

 The electoral commission officials for the pro-statehood New Progressive Party and the main opposition Popular Democratic Party did not return calls or messages for comment.

-The primary is one of the most closely watched races in the island’s history since it pits two candidates who served as replacement governors following last year’s political turmoil.
-Vázquez faces Pedro Pierluisi, who represented Puerto Rico in Congress from 2009 to 2017.
+The primary is one of the most closely watched races in the island’s history, since it features two candidates who served as replacement governors following last year’s political turmoil.
+Vazquez faces Pedro Pierluisi, who represented Puerto Rico in Congress from 2009 to 2017.

-Pierluisi briefly served as governor after Gov. Ricardo Rosselló resigned in August 2019 following widespread street protests over a profanity-laced chat that was leaked and government corruption.
-But Puerto Rico’s Supreme Court ruled that Vázquez, then the justice secretary, was constitutionally next in line because there was no secretary of state.
+Pierluisi briefly served as governor after Gov. Ricardo Rossello resigned in August 2019 following widespread street protests over government corruption and a profanity-laced chat that was leaked.
+But Puerto Rico’s Supreme Court ruled that Vazquez, then the justice secretary, was constitutionally next in line because there was no secretary of state.

 A federal control board that oversees Puerto Rico’s finances dismissed accusations that the electoral commission did not have enough funding, saying it approved all of its funding requests.